YKilian/OpenDev/python/LoginSystem/README.md

 password: MasterPass123!
 ```

-If you want to add a new user fill in a new username and choose a password.
-If there is already a user with this username, the program will tell you by clicking on 'register'.
-If this username is free and you click on 'register', this user will be created.
-Click 'login' to log in the user.
+If you want to add a new user, click 'Register'.
+After that, a new window pops up.
+You need to fill in a unique username, a mail-address and set a password.
+The system will tell you if something is wrong with the input, when you press 'Register now'.
+If you did nothing wrong, the system will show the Login-Screen again.
+The user is now added to the database and you can login.

 If you fill in userdata that exists and click 'login' the program will terminate and closes.